from the Herpes Viruses Association

 You may feel an itch, tingle or shooting pain first.
 Repeat cold sores are usually much milder than the

 What triggers a recurrence?

-Triggers vary from person to person: try and learn what provokes your cold
+Triggers vary from person to person: try to find out what causes your outbreaks so that you

-being run down, menstruation, too much alcohol or the ultraviolet rays from
+being run down, menstruation, too much alcohol or ultraviolet (UV) light from

-Look after yourself.
-Avoid any triggers you have identified.
+likely.
+Avoid any triggers you have identified, and:

 - Get enough sleep.

 - Improve your diet.

 - If sunlight or sun-beds trigger your outbreaks,

 use a good quality sun block, especially on the lips.